mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 >
 > -- Timothy Ferriss

 Because our culture so heavily emphasizes work and particularly having a full-time job for most of your life, unless you consciously and constantly evaluate how _you_ want to spend your time, you'll likely find yourself working more hours, regardless of necessity.
-Ferriss calls this "work for work's sake", and we want to avoid falling into this trap, instead finding fulfilling activities done for their own sake.
+Ferriss calls this "work for work's sake," and I wanted to avoid falling into this trap, instead finding fulfilling activities done for their own sake.

+First, I set a limit of 20 hours of work per week.
+I provided this as my maximum availability to any particular client.
+Recognizing the need for flexibility (clients might overlap, or I might just enjoy working on a particular project for longer hours), I felt it was important to count any extra hours towards the future, and limit how many hours I could accumulate.

-The aforementioned budgeting technique helps us out nicely with this, allowing us to clearly see if we actually need to be working, based on the balance of the freelance account.
-For example, you might say that 3 months of padding is sufficient security for you, and once you complete any job that lands you at a balance over that amount, you'll take off until you hit that threshold again.
+The balance of my freelance account allowed me to clearly see if I actually needed to be working.
+I decided that 3 months of padding is sufficient security, and I promised myself that once I complete any job that lands me at a balance over that amount, I'll take off until I hit that threshold again.

-So once you figure out your work cap, you have to use your free time wisely.
-And as importantly, how not to use your time.
+Next, I had to use my free time wisely.
+And just as importantly, how not to use it.
 A couple years ago I started a permanent information diet; quitting Google Reader alone I gained hours every week, plus [a noticeable ability to concentrate again](http://www.amazon.com/The-Shallows-Internet-Doing-Brains/dp/0393072223).
 At first going to Reader/Twitter/Facebook/Tumblr were such mindless distractions for me that I had to block my access to them or I'd end up on them without realizing it, but after a few months those habits faded.
-I also found the same thing with TV shows and computer games, and made sure to be conscious of when a show felt like a chore to catch up on and stop watching it, or when a game felt grindy and uninstall it.
+I also found the same thing with TV shows, and made sure to be conscious of when a show felt like a chore to catch up on and stop watching it.
+Simiarly with video games, when a game felt grindy, I'd uninstall it.
 Now I just watch about 2 shows a week, and ended up completely uninstalling Steam and my Windows partition as I was never using them.

 Additionally, I made a list of everything I wanted to do, including recurring and one-time events.
 The previously mentioned activities such as cooking,